- This membership is not to be used for the following purposes:

 - Transport you to your disabled vehicle or to any destination after emergency service has been provided, except as specified in the membership benefits.

 - Pay for the cost of any incidental expenses such as accommodation, meals, vehicles, rentals, etc. as a result of a vehicle breakdown, except as specified in the membership benefits.

-- Provide service to motor scooters, any vehicles in excess of 3,600 kg (8,000 lbs.) except as specified in the membership benefits, all-terrain vehicles, snowmobiles, dune buggies, trailers of any description, taxicabs, tow trucks, snow plow, tractors, limousines, boats, vehicles used for competition, unlicensed vehicles and impounded or theft-recovered vehicles, except as specifically permitted by your membership.
+- Provide service to motor scooters, any vehicles in excess of 3,600 kg (8,000 lbs.) except as specified in the membership benefits, all-terrain vehicles, snowmobiles, dune buggies, trailers of any description, taxicabs, tow trucks, snow plows, tractors, limousines, boats, vehicles used for competition, unlicensed vehicles, and impounded or theft-recovered vehicles, except as specifically permitted by your membership.

 - Tow a vehicle to or from a scrapyard.
 Pay for the cost of bridge tolls, ferries, or express/toll highways.

 Privacy & Security Policy

 Access considers all personal information of our clients, supplied by our clients to be held in the strictest of confidence.
 With that in mind, we will not use or redirect personal information for any purpose other than for providing vehicle roadside assistance.
 Your personal information will not be sold to a third party nor made available for use by third-party applications.
 Access Roadside Assistance respects the privacy of its customers and team members.
 In this regard, Access privacy practices are consistent with the Canadian Standards Association’s Model Code for the Protection of Personal Information code which contains ten (10) fair information principles generally described as follows: